 Sneha received Abir’s reply about her Rajshahi trip after two hours.
-He wrote- I will try my best.
-I’m under surveillance here.
+He wrote- I'll try my best.
+I am under surveillance here.
 Hope you understand.
 Sneha felt no anger or hurt.
 Instead, she was happy that Abir said he would try to meet.
 She never wanted to pressure him or cause problems with his work or family.
 Cheerfully, she replied- No worries.
-Don’t take pressure.
-If we don’t meet, I’ll just grab some stranger and make him sing for me! lol!
-Abir answered- Come on!
+Don't take pressure.
+If we don't meet, I'll just grab some stranger and make him sing for me!
+Lol!
+Abir answered, Come on!

 Jalaluddin was a more beautiful name, Sneha felt.
 He could have been known by that.
 Though then again, it would have clashed with Hazrat Shah Jalal (R).
-Two Jalal saints in one country might cause confusion among the followers or devotees, that thought made her laugh!
+Two Jalal saints in one country might cause confusion among the followers or devotees; that thought made her laugh!
 Those were just her assumptions.
-She was still wandering through it when the car pulled up somewhere called Kazihata.
-The hotel's exterior looked decent enough, if the inside held up, she’d be fine, Sneha thought, eyeing it top to bottom.
-Just then, Abir texted- reached hotel?
-His eighth text since Hazrat Shahjalal Airport, tracking her from boarding to landing to Shah Makhdum to now.
+She was still wandering through those thoughts when the car pulled up somewhere called Kazihata.
+The hotel's exterior looked decent enough; if the inside held up, she would be fine, Sneha thought, eyeing it from top to bottom.
+Just then, Abir texted- Reached hotel?
+It was his 8th text since Hazrat Shahjalal Airport, tracking her from boarding to landing to Shah Makhdum to then.

-14th of February.
-Sneha hadn't gone to Rajshahi with Valentine's Day in mind.
-In fact, she wouldn’t have believed she’d meet Abir at all, until she walked out of the hotel and found him sitting in the driver's seat of a black C-HR in the parking lot below.
-Ah…how long had it been since she last saw him?
+February 14.
+Sneha hadn't gone to Rajshahi with Valentine’s Day in mind.
+In fact, she wouldn't have believed she would meet Abir at all, until she walked out of the hotel and found him sitting in the driver’s seat of a black C-HR in the parking lot below.
+Ah… how long had it been since she had last seen him?
 Sixty-one days!
-Though she didn’t say it aloud, fearing Abir might feel embarrassed.
-Wearing a newly bright red tops from Artisan, Sneha stood in front of the car.
+Though she didn't say it aloud, fearing Abir might feel embarrassed.
+Wearing a newly bright red top from Artisan, Sneha stood in front of the car.
 Abir looked at her the way one looks at someone after a long absence, eyes full of recognition and wonder.
-As she opened the door, he flashed his heavenly smile and said- What’s up?
-Sneha smiled shyly, like a little girl and simply shook her head once to the right, then to the left.
+As she opened the door, he flashed his heavenly smile and said, “What is up?”
+Sneha smiled shyly, like a little girl, and simply shook her head once to the right, then to the left.
 She felt eleven years old.
-Maybe just turned twelve.
+Maybe she had just turned twelve.

-From 10:30 a.m. to 10:30 at night- a full day, from morning through afternoon, evening and into the night, they drove around the city endlessly- T‑Bandh, Bagha Shahi Mosque, Rajshahi University campus, Borokuthi, then Airport Road, place after place, they kept moving.
-They didn’t get out of the car during the day, except at lunchtime, when they stopped at a multi-cuisine restaurant called Calisto in Saheb Bazar.
+From 10:30 a.m. to 10:30 at night- a full day, from morning through afternoon, evening, and into the night, they drove around the city endlessly: T‑Bandh, Bagha Shahi Mosque, Rajshahi University campus, Borokuthi, then Airport Road.
+Place after place, they kept moving.
+They did not get out of the car during the day, except at lunchtime, when they stopped at a multi-cuisine restaurant called Calisto in Saheb Bazar.
 Over coral fish BBQ with Thai fried rice, they talked their way from Shah Makhdum all the way to Nizamuddin Auliya.
 The conversation had no end.

-Before going in, they’d sat in the parking lot for a while, drinking whisky and talking, when a restaurant staff came up to the car to ask if they’d be dining.
+Before going in, they had sat in the parking lot for a while, drinking whiskey and talking, when a restaurant staff member came up to the car to ask if they would be dining.
 That interruption irritated Abir immediately.
-He rolled down the window and said in a slightly aggressive tone- hey, I’m talking to my lady.
+He rolled down the window and said in a slightly aggressive tone, Hey, I'm talking to my lady.
 Will you please excuse us?
 The man apologized and went back inside.
 Sneha looked at Abir for a long moment after that.
 He looked back.
-And then, without quite deciding to, they leaned toward each other and after so many months, their lips met again.
+And then, without quite deciding to, they leaned toward each other and, after so many months, their lips met again.
 The same pull, the same intensity- just like the first time.
-That moment, after so long, Sneha felt like she found life inside herself again.
+In that moment, after so long, Sneha felt like she had found life inside herself again.

 They talked endlessly through the drive.
-There are so many things to say between them.
-Sneha teased him all day about his driving- you drive terribly, she kept saying.
+There were so many things to say between them.
+Sneha teased him all day about his driving: You drive terribly, she kept saying.
 Abir was so confused and would slow down, becoming even more careful.
-But still, she’d say- I’m a better driver than you!
-He simply couldn’t accept that.
+But still, she would say- I'm a better driver than you!
+He simply couldn't accept that.
 The teasing went back and forth for a long time.
 Between arguments, they played song after song, mostly Abir’s choices.
-Even with music, he had that same restlessness- playing one track and then skipping it, saying- It’s nice, but won’t listen now.
-Sneha even watched his impatience activities with quiet fascination!
+Even with music, he had that same restlessness, playing one track and then skipping it, saying: It's nice, but I won't listen now.
+Sneha even watched his impatient activities with quiet fascination!

-By evening, just after parking near the Padma River, Abir said out of nowhere- no woman has ever sat beside me in my driving seat for this long before.
-Sneha laughed- oh, that's quite a line!
+By evening, just after parking near the Padma River, Abir said out of nowhere: “No woman has ever sat beside me in my driving seat for this long before.”
+Sneha laughed: Oh, that is quite a line!
 Abir held his ground- I swear!
-I’m not lying.
-She laughed again- as if your wife didn’t ride in your car?
-He replied, just as seriously- Believe me, she doesn’t.
+I'm not lying.
+She laughed again- As if your wife didn't ride in your car?
+He replied, just as seriously- Believe me, she doesn'tt.
 She has her own car.
 She uses that.
 Only my daughter does, sometimes.
 There was a brief pause.
-Sneha actually believed him that time, and she felt a quiet tenderness for him- Ah, my poor man!
-He doesn’t even get to drive around with someone like this.
-Though, remembered that memory, Sneha is laughing out loud right now!
+Sneha actually believed him at that time, and she felt a strange tenderness for him: Ah, my poor man!
+He doesn't even get to drive around with someone like this.
+Though, remembering that memory, Sneha is laughing out loud right now!

 It was getting late.
 Sneha would have to leave for Dhaka the next morning.
-Abir too, would have to leave soon for the cantonment.
-Someone in his position couldn’t just stay out for long hours or late into the night without consequences.
+Abir, too, would have to leave soon for the cantonment.
+Someone in his position could not just stay out for long hours or late into the night without consequences.
 There were responsibilities, explanations to give.
-But in the time, he spent with Sneha, he seemed completely detached from all of that.
+But in the time he spent with Sneha, he seemed completely detached from all of that.
 From the noise, the chaos, the weight of the world, they had stepped into a different reality altogether.
 A world where only the two of them existed.
 As if no one else had permission to enter.

 Soon, they would have to get up and return to their separate destinations.
-Right then, breaking the silence, suddenly Abir asked Sneha to play a song of James.
-She searched Spotify but couldn’t find it there, finally locating it on YouTube.
+Right then, breaking the silence, suddenly Abir asked Sneha to play a song by James.
+She searched Spotify but could not find it there, finally locating it on YouTube.
 To play it, she had to slip her hand briefly from Abir’s grasp.
-When she reached back, Abir held her hand tighter than before and they listened together-
+When she reached back, Abir held her hand tighter than before, and they listened together-

 Aro kichhukhon ki robe bondhu